 I saw her resolute faith come to her defence on so many occasions.
 So-called big explosions plunged me into darkness and despair but she saw a light at the end of the tunnel.
 She remained buoyant under all adverse circumstances.
 It did make me wonder from where she sources her strength.
 She attributes everything to her daily prayer.

 I have to admire her remarkable control, balance and resilience.
 I have been the one who has become upset or stressed at times, but faith steers her smoothly in the choppy waters of life.
-She is the pillar of strength in my life.
+She is the pillar of strength in my life and I have understood our religion through the lens of our relationship.

 When I was thrown out of India’s leading advertising agency only to accommodate a leading art filmmaker’s daughter in the creative team, she did not let this setback affect me.
 “Carry on with your work – wherever it is.
 Names and numbers and sizes are all variables.”